opencadc/docker-base/cadc-tomcat/README.md

 docker run -it --volume=/path/to/conf:/conf:ro cadc-tomcat:latest /bin/bash

 ## running it
-docker run -d -p {external http port}:8080 --volume=/path/to/external/conf:/conf:ro --volume=/path/to/external/logs:/logs:rw cadc-tomcat:latest
+docker run -d --volume=/path/to/external/conf:/conf:ro --volume=/path/to/external/logs:/logs:rw cadc-tomcat:latest

+One can expose the tomcat port (-p {external http port}:8080) or use a proxy on the same host to access it via the private IP address.